kunfoo/kunfoo.github.io/zitate.md

 ---

+* _Success in life is a matter not so much of talent and opportunity as of concentration and perseverance._ C. W. Wendte
+* _The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum._ Noam Chomsky
+* _Perfect is the enemy of good._ Englische Redewendung
+* _Essentially, all models are wrong, but some are useful._ George Box
+* _First they ignore you, then they laugh at you, then they fight you, then you win._ Mahatma Gandhi

+---

 * *Meine Definition von Glück?
 Keine Termine und leicht einen sitzen.* Harald Juhnke
 * _Gewissermaßen ist das Leben die Gelegenheit zu sterben._ Nicolas Dierks - Mit Wittgenstein im Wartezimmer
 * _Alles beginnt und hört wieder auf, obwohl es immer Jetzt ist und eigentlich alles in einem einzigen gigantischen Moment passiert._ Hape Kerkeling - Ich bin dann mal weg